Small gauge transformations and universal geometry in heterotic theories: Gauge fixing

-where the $/\!\!/$ denotes the symplectic quotient: the gauge quotient $\phi^i \sim \phi^i e^{\ii \l}$, $\l\in\IR$ and the moment map $\phi^i \phib_i - r = 0$ imposed simultaneously.\footnote{It is well--known we can equally view this moduli space as a holomorphic quotient $(\IC^{N+1}-{0})/ \IC^*$.
-This amounts to complexifying the gauge symmetry $U(1)\to \IC^*$ and forgetting about the D--terms.
+where the $/\!\!/$ denotes the symplectic quotient: the gauge quotient $\phi^i \sim \phi^i e^{{\rm i} \lambda}$, $\lambda\in{\mathbb R}$ and the moment map $\phi^i {\overline{\phi}}_i - r = 0$ imposed simultaneously.\footnote{It is well-known we can equally view this moduli space as a holomorphic quotient $\big({\mathbb C}^{N+1}-{0}\big)/ {\mathbb C}^*$.
+This amounts to complexifying the gauge symmetry, e.g., $U(1)\to {\mathbb C}^*$ and forgetting about the D-terms.
 In a $d=4$ supersymmetric field theory we can study either the real compact gauge group or the complexified gauge group.
-Whether this holds in string field theory is far from clear.
-That being so, we work with the real compact gauge group in heterotic theories to guarantee self--consistency. }
+Whether this holds in string theory is far from clear.
+That being so, we work with the real compact gauge group in heterotic theories to guarantee self-consistency.}

-Given a point $\phi^i \in \IP^N$ we can study deformations $\phi^i \to \phi^i + \d \phi^i$.
-Deformations $\d \phi^i$ inherit a gauge symmetry $\d \phi^i \sim \d \phi^i +\ii \phi^i \d \l$ for some small gauge parameter $\d \l$ which is real.
+Given a point $\phi^i \in {\mathbb P}^N$ we can study deformations $\phi^i \to \phi^i + \delta \phi^i$.
+Deformations $\delta \phi^i$ inherit a~gauge symmetry $\delta \phi^i \sim \delta \phi^i +{\rm i} \phi^i \delta \lambda$ for some small gauge parameter $\delta \lambda$ which is real.
 These are a simple example of small gauge transformations which we discuss in this paper.
 The D-terms impose an equation of motion on the fluctuations

-The D--terms do not fix the $U(1)$ gauge symmetry.
-This is expected --- after all the equations of motion are gauge invariant.
-Instead a gauge fixing is an additional condition such as $\Im (\d \phi^i \phib_i ) = \xi$ for some $\xi\in \IR$.
-The D--term together with the gauge fixing allow us to determine the physical fluctuations.
-It is not hard to see they are exactly tangent vectors to $\IP^N$ about a point.
+The D-terms do not fix the $U(1)$ gauge symmetry.
+This is expected -- after all the equations of motion are gauge invariant.
+Instead a gauge fixing is an additional condition such as \mbox{$\operatorname{Im} \big(\delta \phi^i {\overline{\phi}}_i \big) = \xi$} for some $\xi\in {\mathbb R}$.
+The D-term together with the gauge fixing allow us to determine the physical fluctuations.
+It is not hard to see they are exactly tangent vectors to ${\mathbb P}^N$ about a point.
 In the heterotic analysis the equations of motion, including the HYM and balanced equation, together with gauge fixing will allow us to determine physical degrees of freedom in the same sort of way.